Entech-Ramon/SonicWALL-Security-Services-Audit/README.md

 # SonicWALL Firewall Security Services Auditing

-This project involved making Security Services Flexible Assets in ITGlue to allow easy auditing and ticketing of security services being disabled for our clients, without the use of SonicWALLs GMS.
+This project involves making Security Services Flexible Assets in ITGlue to allow easy auditing and ticketing of security services that are being disabled for our clients, without the use of SonicWALLs GMS.
+Example, if a client's SonicWall had Gateway AV turned off while troubleshooting an issue, when these scripts run a ticket will be created that Gateway AV is off and needs to be re-enabled.
+This also is documenting all Address Objects on the SonicWall.

 ### Prerequisites

 Hardware:
     Next Gen SonicWALLs that support the SonicOS 6.5.3 firmware.
-(Required for SonicOS API introduced in version 6.5.1, we are NOT using SSH)
+(Required for SonicOS API introduced in version 6.5.1.
+We are NOT using SSH)

 Software/Services:

 Azure Automation Account or Server to Run Scripts with Powershell version 3 or above.

-Database (Can be SQL, Power Apps Common Data Service, Excel SpreedSheet/CSV or even ITGlue) of client external IPs, and a way to Link to their ITGlue ID.
+Database (Can be SQL, Power Apps Common Data Service, Excel SpreedSheet/CSV or even ITGlue) of client external IP address, and their ITGlue ID.

 Azure KeyVault (Used to store ITGlue and Ticketing Software API keys)

 Enable the SonicOS API for each SonicWALL using Basic Auth

 ITGlue:
-    SonicWALL Admin Passwords Documented and Specific Password Category set for them.
+    SonicWALL admin passwords documented and specific password Category set for them.
 (Example, We used the Password Category "SonicWALL Admin")
 ![](ScreenShots/SW_Password_Category.jpg)
 ### Script Logic
 Below are high level diagrams of the workflow for these scripts.

-Data Collection Process and updating to ITGlue
+Data Collection Process and Updating to ITGlue
 ![](ScreenShots/Sonicwall_Data_Collection_Process.png)

 Auditing and Ticket Generation Process